-The Department of Human Rights and Equal Economic Opportunity (HREEO) is composed of several divisions that perform a diverse array of functions and services.
-HREEO includes the City of Saint Paul's Procurement Office, the Contract Compliance and Business Development division, the Human Rights division, River Print, and the Emergency Medical Services (EMS) Academy.
+The Department of Human Rights and Equal Economic Opportunity is composed of several divisions that perform a diverse array of functions and services.
+HREEO includes the Contract Compliance and Business Development division, the Human Rights division, Procurement division and River Print.
 The mission of the department is to champion justice and equity by confronting issues of discrimination and providing innovative avenues for accessibility and economic opportunities for all residents and businesses.
 HREEO achieves its mission by consistently delivering quality customer service, being a voice and advocate within the city and metro area, building relationships throughout the community, and enforcing laws.